 Communication Arts & Sciences

-Dr. Jill K. Burk is an Instructor of Communication Arts & Sciences program at Penn State Berks.
+Dr. Jill K. Burk is an Instructor in the Communication Arts & Sciences program at Penn State Berks.
 Dr. Burk studies questions of human communication as practiced in the public discourse of everyday life.
-Currently, her primary research interests include the relationship between rhetoric and civic engagement, communication pedagogy, service-learning, and ethical communicative practices in integrated marketing communication.
+Currently, her primary research interests include the relationship between rhetoric and civic engagement; communication pedagogy; and ethical communicative practices in integrated marketing communication.
 She is the editor of the Undergraduate Journal of Service Learning & Community-Based Research.
-Prior to joining PSU, Berks, Dr. Burk was an adjunct instructor at Millersville University and Elizabethtown College's Center for Continuing Education and Distance Learning.
-Before entering academia, she worked in marketing and public relations.
+She is the advisor to Lambda Pi Eta, the undergraduate communication honor society.
+Before entering academia, she worked in corporate communication and public relations.
 Dr. Burk teaches courses in rhetorical theory, communication ethics, community and civic engagement, organizational communication, and public speaking.